-[Intelligence is] "a very general mental capability that, among other things, involves the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly and learn from experience ...
+[Intelligence is] a very general mental capability that, among other things, involves the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly and learn from experience ...
 It is not merely book learning, a narrow academic skill, or test-taking smarts.
-Rather it reflects a broader and deeper capability for comprehending our surroundings - 'catching on,' 'making sense' of things, or 'figuring out' what to do" (Gottfredson, 1997a).
+Rather it reflects a broader and deeper capability for comprehending our surround-ings - "catching on," "making sense" of things, or "figuring out" what to do.
+(Gottfredson, 1997)

-The concept of intelligence as a general mental ability is widely accepted among many researchers, but it is not the only concept.
+The concept of intelligence as a general mental ability is widely accepted among many researchers but it is not the only concept.
 What evidence supports the concept of intelligence as a general mental ability, and what other mental abilities are relevant for defining intelligence?
 How do we reconcile intelligence as a general ability with the specific abilities of savants?

-1.3 The Structure of Mental Abilities and the g-Factor
+1.3 The Structure of Mental Abilities and the g-factor

 We all know from our experience that there are many mental abilities.
-Some are very specific, like spelling or the ability to mentally rotate 3D objects or to rapidly calculate winning probabilities of various poker hands.
+Some are specific, such as spelling or the ability to mentally rotate 3D objects or to rapidly calculate winning probabilities of various poker hands.
 There are many tests of specific mental abilities.
 We have over 100 years of research about how such tests relate to each other.
 Here's what we know: Different mental abilities are not independent.
 They are all related to each other and the correlations among mental tests are always positive.
-That means if you do well on one kind of mental ability test, you tend to do well on other tests.
+That means that if you do well in one kind of mental